algorithm-visualizer/tracers.js/README.md

 # tracers.js

-> `tracers.js` is a visualization library for JavaScript.

-This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).
+> This repository is part of the project [Algorithm Visualizer](https://github.com/algorithm-visualizer).

+`tracers.js` is a visualization library for JavaScript.
+You can use it on [algorithm-visualizer.org](https://algorithm-visualizer.org/) or locally on your machine.

 ## Installation